Home

 Vegan Dilled Potato-Green Bean Salad

 This delectable salad hails from the queen of pressure cooking, Lorna Sass.
 But this recipe doesn't require a pressure cooker.
-It's from the book Recipes From An Ecological Kitchen, with some of the most fantastic vegetarian cooking advice, tips and recipes you will find.
+It's from the book Recipes from an Ecological Kitchen: Healthy Meals for You and the Planet with some of the most fantastic vegetarian cooking advice, tips and recipes you will find.

 This vegetable salad recipe takes a bit of time to make, but the results are worth it, especially when green beans are in season.
 Very delicious.